 1/2 block (4 ounces) cream cheese, 10 ounces frozen spinach, 1/2 cup mozzarella cheese, 2 tbsp fresh dill, 3 tbsp green onions

-• Place the cream cheese mixture in the center of the puff pastry, leaving some space around the edges.
+• Place the cream cheese mixture in the center of the puff pastry sheets, leaving some space around the edges.

-• Lay the salmon fillet on top of the cream cheese mixture, centered within the puff pastry.
+• Lay each of the salmon fillets on top of the cream cheese mixture, centered within the puff pastry sheets.

 1 pound salmon fillet